 This is obviously more important early on in the procedure’s life.
 As students become more familiar with your procedure, especially the ones you use daily, they won’t need these frequent reminders.
 That said, a little proactive prompting can prevent a lot of problems.

 I had originally intended to include examples of procedures in this blog post, but I’ve really covered a lot more than I had expected to, and I don’t want this to become overwhelming.
-Check back Thursday to learn about some of the procedures I have used in my own classroom.
+Check out the following post Classroom Procedures Every Teacher Should Use for more ideas.